Ajith-Bondili/Ajith-Bondili/README.md

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [ajithbon05@gmail.com](mailto:ajithbon05@gmail.com)
-* 🧠  I'm learning the MERN stack
+* 🧠  I'm learning React and getting into Javascript

 ### Skills